UBC-DSCI/introduction-to-datascience/README.md

 - functions in text should not have parentheses (`read_csv` not `read_csv()`)
 - remove all references to "course" and "student"; replace with "reader" or "you" where necessary
 - make sure we have permission to use all external resources that we use
+- remove all references to "clicking on things" in the HTML version of the book (e.g. "click this link to ...")

 #### Code blocks
 - Use the knitr label format `##-[name with only alphanumeric + hyphens]` where